Vacation in Morocco: After two years of Corona, we are looking forward to guests

 Credit: pa/imageBROKER/Fabian from Poser

 Corona, however, brought the small company to its economic limits.
 No tourists have come since March 2020.
 “Sometimes I just drove my car into the desert and stayed there overnight.
-I couldn’t look my family in the eye anymore,” says Youssef Akhatar.
+I mightn’t look my family in the eye anymore,” says Youssef Akhatar.
 Eventually he became a dealer.

 “I went on a caravan tour – almost like before.
 I loaded henna and dates into the car, drove 14 hours through the desert to Western Sahara and sold everything there.
 Then it went back with perfume and clothes.
 I made my own tea and tajine in the desert, and slept in the car.”
-These actions helped the 35-year-old earn a small income, which he could use to buy the essentials for his family and keep his two cars.
+These actions helped the 35-year-old earn a small income, which he might use to buy the essentials for his family and keep his two cars.

 The tourism crisis was followed by two years of drought